blytkerchan/blytkerchan.github.io/_posts/2009-07-29-google-chrome-os-promising-but-promising-what-exactly.markdown

 ---
 author: rlc
+categories:
+- Technology
+- Operating Systems
+- Web Browsers
 comments: true
 date: 2009-07-29 20:00:23+00:00
-excerpt: |
-  is this coming spring
+excerpt: 'is this coming spring

-  or is't autumn in disguise?
+  or is''t autumn in disguise?

   spring doth promise much!

+  '
 layout: post
-title: "Google Chrome OS: Promising - but promising what, exactly?"
-wordpress_id: 106
-categories:
-  - Business
-  - Technology
 tags:
 - Chrome OS
 - standards compliance
+title: 'Google Chrome OS: Promising - but promising what, exactly?'
+wordpress_id: 106
 ---

 In his article "[Five Reasons Google Chrome OS Will Fail](http://www.pcworld.com/businesscenter/article/168058/five_reasons_google_chrome_os_will_fail.html)", David Coursey argues that Microsoft is simply too powerful in the OS market for any new OS to succeed.
 His collegue, Jared Newman, argues in "[Five Reasons Google Chrome OS Will Succeed](http://www.pcworld.com/article/182743/five_reasons_google_chrome_os_will_succeed.html)" that Google is so well-known and well-loved that it will surely succeed, and will help (if not cause) a market shift, moving a large part of the PC-owning population to Netbooks.
 Neither of them look at what [Google promises with Google Chrome OS](http://googleblog.blogspot.com/2009/07/introducing-google-chrome-os.html):